thoreinstein/stock-ticker/README.md

 # For Helm-based deployment
 kubectl port-forward -n stock-ticker svc/stock-ticker-stock-ticker 8080:80

-# For manifest-based deployment
-kubectl port-forward -n stock-ticker service/stock-ticker 8080:80

 # Test the API
 curl http://localhost:8080
 ```

-For production deployments, the service is accessible via the Ingress at `https://stock-ticker.thoreinstein.com`.
+For production deployments with Ingress enabled, the service would be accessible via the configured hostname.